 OWL MESSAGING.
 This is an e-mail facility from Herts Police giving very useful information.
 SIGN UP at www.owl.co.uk it is free and you have no obligation.

-More ways to make your home secure this autumn
+More ways to make your home secure

 Hertfordshire Constabulary is reminding residents to keep their homes secure and report suspicious behaviour as the afternoon and evenings grow darker.